loki4j/loki-logback-appender/README.md

 # loki-logback-appender

-This project aims to be the fastest and the most lightweight implementation of [Logback](http://logback.qos.ch/) appender for [Loki](https://grafana.com/oss/loki/).
+Loki4j aims to be the fastest and the most lightweight implementation of [Logback](http://logback.qos.ch/) appender for [Loki](https://grafana.com/oss/loki/).
 This project is unofficial and community-driven.